-LawOnline is a new Irish company delivering legal services to individuals, business and solicitors using unique web-enabled rules-based AI technology.
-It was initially financially supported by Tipperary North County Enterprise Board and later by Enterprise Ireland as part of the latter’s High Potential Start-Up Programme.
-The founder of LawOnline is Oliver O’Shea (see Oliver’s CV below) and LawOnline's focus is exclusively on the Republic of Ireland jurisdiction.
+LawOnline is an Irish company delivering legal services to individuals, business and solicitors using unique web-enabled rules-based AI technology.
+It was initially financially supported by Tipperary North LEO and later by Enterprise Ireland as part of the latter’s High Potential Start-Up Programme.
+The founder of LawOnline is Oliver O’Shea (see Oliver’s CV below) and LawOnline's focus is exclusively on the Ireland jurisdiction.

 The legal sector is one of the last to be impacted by the Internet and this process is now well under way in a number of countries, particularly the United Stated and the United Kingdom.
 LawOnline is part of the evolving application of technology to the delivery of legal services as described in the the work of Professor Richard Susskind, the author of ‘Tomorrow’s Lawyers’.

 When a client meets a solicitor the format of engagement is similiar to an interview.
 Questions are asked by the solicitor and answers are given by the client on which basis the solicitor drafts the appropriate document.
 LawOnline uses technology to replicate this process in a web-enabled interactive experience which one can engage with at home, at work or on-the-move.
 When a LawOnline user completes the online questionnaire as part of a document drafting process they not only have a completed and high quality legal document, they are also then well-educated in the legal issues involved.